ivanscode/abrlab/README.md

 Dash.js' minified file is included

-Additionally, the webiste uses Bootstrap for styling using its CDN
+Additionally, the webiste uses Bootstrap for styling using its CDN The js portion is included since Popper.js was needed

 ### Quirks
 The converter is setup to be used on Windows, but if you are running Linux, the only necessary change in the converter script should be the file output format as Windows uses `dir\file` instead of `dir/file`.